-Here are the four commonly used strength theories.
+The following are the four commonly used strength theories.

 1. Maximum tensile stress theory (the first strength theory is the maximum principal stress):

-Failure form: fracture;
+Failure form: Fracture

-Damage conditions: σ1 =σb;
+Damage conditions: σ1 =σb

-Strength condition: σ1≤[σ];
+Strength condition: σ1≤[σ]

-Experiments show that the strength theory can better explain the fracture phenomenon of brittle materials such as stone and cast iron along the section where the maximum tensile stress is located.
+Experiments have shown that this strength theory can better explain the fracture phenomenon of brittle materials such as stone and cast iron, particularly in areas where the maximum tensile stress is located.
 However, it is not suitable for cases without tensile stress, such as one-way compression or three-way compression.

 2. Maximum elongation linear strain theory (the second strength theory is the maximum principal strain)

-Failure assumption: the maximum elongation strain reaches the limit of simple tension (assuming that Hooke’s law can still be used to calculate until fracture occurs).
+Failure assumption: The maximum elongation strain reaches the limit of simple tension (assuming that Hooke’s law can still be used to calculate until fracture occurs).

-Failure form: fracture.
+Failure form: Fracture

 Damage conditions: σ1−μ(σ2+σ3) = σb;